Willebrord Snellius: Death

-Snellius died in Leiden in October 1626, at the age of 46 from an illness diagnosed as colic.
-His grave can be seen in the Pieterskerk, Leiden.
+Snellius died in Leiden on 30 October 1626, aged 46, from an illness diagnosed as colic.
+He was buried in the Pieterskerk, Leiden.

 Legacy

 Snellius Glacier in Antarctica is named after Willebrord Snellius.

 The lunar crater Snellius is named after Willebrord Snellius.

 The Royal Netherlands Navy has named three survey ships after Snellius, including a currently-serving vessel.

+On September 16th, 2021, the Snellius supercomputer was officially opened by Queen Máxima of the Netherlands at the Amsterdam Data Tower.
+It is owned and managed by SURFnet.